themonsterdev/simple-script/documentation/basics/data_types.md

 # Data Types

-Our language supports several data types that allow you to store various kinds of information.
+Simple Script supports several data types that allow you to store various kinds of information.
 Here are the primary data types available:

 ## Primitive Data Types